sandrasoi/My-Makers-Journey/WeekNine.md

 Today I reviewed a lot of conecepts I learned this week such as connecting to ec2 instance using ssh, using elastic beanstalk to create a new application, environment and deploy my containerised application.

 I focused on learning how to deploy an application using AWS command line interface.
 I learned to using eb init to create an application and then db create to create the environment.
 I also used ECR to create a respository for my docker image.
-I then attempted to deploy my application, however, this was not successful.
+I then attempted to deploy my application using eb deploy, however, this was not successful.
 I suspect it's because Elastic Beanstalk doesn't know where to retrieve the image from.

+<h3>Friday 3rd November</h3>

+Today was spent further reviewing what I learned this week.
+We did a diagram in our peer group to explain the process of deploying an application in Beanstalk which helped our understanding of the concepts.

+After further investigations, I learned that the 'eb deploy' command extracts the json file from the directory it is in.
+However, the reason this didn't work for me despite being in that directory is because I did not use the correct format to name the json file and I needed to change the architecture of the environment to Arm.
+I was then able to deploy the application from the command line.